Understand What Teams Need to Succeed

 - Goals —What are the measurable team outputs and related milestones?

 - Team norms — What standards of behavior do team members agree to?
 How will they handle routine issues, such as how work is divided or how disagreements are to be resolved?
 Team norms also help members address unexpected or complex situations.
+(For help getting started, read our 10 Steps for Establishing Team Norms article.)

 - Task performance strategy — What is the overall approach the team will take and what key actions are needed to achieve goals?